Up to one-month battery life

 There’s nothing particularly remarkable about the look of the Huawei Watch GT and that was by design; it’s just a standard looking watch, meaning it’s stainless steel, a bit chunky and not for the slim-wristed.

-It’s roughly the same size as the Samsung Gear S3 Frontier, just a little bit thinner at 10.6mm (vs 12.9mm) and noticeably lighter at 46 grams (vs 63 grams).
-Like the Gear S3 Frontier, the Watch GT has a 46mm watch face.
+It’s roughly the same size as the Samsung Galaxy Watch, just a little bit thinner at 10.6mm (vs 12.9mm) and noticeably lighter at 46 grams (vs 63 grams).
+Like the Galaxy Watch, the Watch GT has a 46mm watch face.

 There's nothing particularly remarkable about the look of the Huawei Watch GT and that was by design.

 The watch face is surrounded by a ceramic bezel that has a diver’s watch look but does not rotate.
 The 316L stainless steel body features two buttons on the right hand side, the functions of which we’ll cover further below.
 As with most Huawei products, the industrial design and build quality is up there with the best.